 Frontend Resilience & UX Handling

-This pillar defines the engineering boundary for client-side orchestration, state management, and UX continuity under API throttling conditions.
-Frontend resilience does not replace server-side rate limiting; it acts as a deterministic adaptation layer that translates backend enforcement signals into uninterrupted user workflows.
+This area defines the engineering boundary for client-side orchestration, state management, and UX continuity under API throttling conditions.
+Frontend resilience does not replace server-side rate limiting — the backend middleware and distributed tracking layer still owns enforcement — it acts as a deterministic adaptation layer that translates backend signals into uninterrupted user workflows.
 By decoupling network volatility from interface responsiveness, platform teams can guarantee predictable client behavior while respecting upstream capacity constraints.
+This guide is written for frontend leads and platform engineers who own the request path from the browser through interceptors to the UI.

 Architectural Context & Client-Side Responsibility